openharmony/arkcompiler_ets_frontend/arkguard/README.md

 The final obfuscation rules are in the object `finalRule`.

-If you are building HAR, the resulting `obfuscate.txt` are obtained by merging the rules from `consumerFiles` in main project and local dependency libraries, and `obfuscate.txt` in remote dependency HARs.
-The merging strategy is the same as above.
+If you are building HAR, the resulting `obfuscate.txt` are obtained by merging the rules from `consumerFiles` in main project and local dependent libraries, and `obfuscate.txt` in remote dependent HARs.
+The merging strategy is the same
+except:
+* The `-keep-dts` option will be converted to `-keep-global-name` and `-keep-property-name` options in the resulting `obfuscate.txt`.
+* The options `-print-namecache` and `apply-namecache` will be omitted and will not appear in the resulting `obfuscate.txt`.